dfskoll/rp-pppoe/README.md

-- a PPPoE client, relay and server for Linux
+# RP-PPPoE - a PPPoE client, relay and server for Linux

 RP-PPPoE is a PPPoE client, relay and server for Linux.
 It can run completely in user-mode or used the Linux kernel's built-in PPPoE support.
 Kernel-mode